-In July 2013, the FASB issued ASU No. 2013-11, "Income Taxes (Topic 740)" ("ASU No. 2013-11").
+In July 2013, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2013-11, "Income Taxes (Topic 740)" ("ASU No. 2013-11").
 ASU No. 2013-11 is intended to clarify the presentation of an unrecognized tax benefit when a net operating loss carryforward, a similar tax loss, or a tax credit carryforward exists.
-An unrecognized tax benefit, or a portion of an unrecognized tax benefit, should be presented in the financial statements as a reduction to a deferred tax asset for a net operating loss carryforward, a similar tax loss, or a tax credit carryforward exists.
-An unrecognized tax benefit, should be presented in the financial statements as a reduction to a deferred tax asset for a net operating loss carryforward, a similar tax loss, or a tax credit carryforward, except in certain circumstances.
+An unrecognized tax benefit, or a portion of an unrecognized tax benefit, should be presented in the financial statements as a reduction to a deferred tax asset for a net operating loss carryforward, a similar tax loss, or a tax credit carryforward, except in certain circumstances.
 To the extent a carryforward is not available at the reporting date or the tax law of the applicable jurisdiction does not require the entity to use, and the entity does not intend to use, the deferred tax asset for such purpose, the unrecognized tax benefit should be presented in the financial statements as a liability.
-ASU No. 2013-11 is effective prospectively to all unrecognized tax benefits that exist at the effective date for fiscal years beginning after December 15, 2013, with early adoption permitted.
-The Company is currently evaluating the impact of adopting ASU No. 2013-11 on the Company's Consolidated Balance Sheet.
+The adoption of ASU No. 2013-11 during the year ended December 31, 2014 did not have a material impact on the Company's Consolidated Balance Sheet.
+As of December 31, 2014, \$30.5 million of unrecognized tax benefit was presented as a reduction to the Company's deferred tax asset, which is included in Other assets in the Consolidated Balance Sheet.
+As ASU No. 2013-11 was not adopted retrospectively, \$9.2 million of unrecognized tax benefits are included in Other liabilities in the Consolidated Balance Sheet as of December 31, 2013.